Bombardier Learjet 85, Canada

 Landing gear

 Bombardier Aerospace awarded the landing gear contract for Learjet 85 to Héroux-Devtek, a Canadian manufacturer, in June 2008.
-As per the terms of the agreement, Héroux-Devtek will design, build, manufacture, set up, examine and deliver the landing gear structure and actuation for the Learjet 85 aircraft.
+As per the terms of the agreement, Héroux-Devtek provided design, build, manufacture, set up, examine and deliver the landing gear structure and actuation for the Learjet 85 aircraft.
 This life-cycle mandate is also included with the provision of spare parts.

 Construction